 Suction curettage with general anaesthesia or additional pain relief

 If you have a suction curettage performed under general anaesthesia, you will have a short sleep and you will not notice anything of the treatment.
-In order to be able to be treated with anaesthesia, our doctors have to screen you beforehand.
-During this so-called perioperative examination (ultrasound) and talk, all anaesthetic requirements will be discussed with you.
+During this so-called perioperative examination (ultrasound) and talk, all anaesthetic requirements and what you can expect on the day of your appointment will be discussed with you.
 All talks take place with a sworn interpreter, whom we will call on the day of your appointment.
 On the day of treatment, the anaesthetist will also ask you a few questions in your own language.
 The official documents, such as the treatment contract, the declaration of fasting and the information to be sent home are also drawn up in your language and/or will be given to you by us.

 You must fast before anaesthesia